NIEM/NIEM.github.io/reference/specifications/conformance/index.md

 A NIEM artifact will declare its applicable conformance targets by referencing the associated conformance target identifier(s).

 {:.example}
-- An XML schema can declare the `Extension schema document` conformance target from the NDR 4.0 specification.
+- An XML schema can declare the `Extension schema document` conformance target from the NDR 5.0 specification.
-- An IEPD can declare the `IEPD` conformance target from the MPD 3.0.1 specification.
+- An IEPD can declare the `IEPD` conformance target from the IEPD 5.0 specification.
 - A CSV code list can declare the `CSV Code List Document` conformance target from the Code Lists 4.0 specification.

 See the [Conformance Targets Attribute Specification]({{ site.data.pages.ctas | relative_url }}) for more information on how this is done.